rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 especially to new users.
 Hiding infrequently used actions from view may result in an interface that feels more approachable and is ultimately considered to be easier to use.

+### void

+1. The Flow type of JavaScript's `undefined`; the return type of a function that doesn't explicitly return a value.

+2. The JavaScript operator that evaluates the passed expression and returns undefined.
+A helpful little tool for explicitly discarding a promise, i.e. the opposite of `await`.